seb-bange/travel-tide_mastery-project/README.md

 ## 🧠 **Standout Logic**
 - **Segment-Specific Thresholds:** Perks are only granted to users who exceed cluster-specific behavioral thresholds
 - **No Threshold for Key Groups:** Segments like *No-Bookers* and *Low-Activity Users* receive perks with no threshold to stimulate engagement
-- **Marketing-Friendly Naming:** Cluster names such as *The Curious Visitors* and *The Premium Travellers* improve storytelling and presentation impact
+- **Marketing-Friendly Naming:** Cluster names such as *The Curious Visitors* and *The Premium Travelers* improve storytelling and presentation impact

 ---